-- 1. Come to school on time, prepared to learn, dressed in the proper uniform, and with the required materials: - 2.
+- 1. Come to school on time, prepared to learn, dressed in the proper uniform, and with the required materials; - 2.
 Be respectful to all adults and fellow students in my words and actions and support my peers; - 3.
 Help keep my school safe, clean and orderly and follow all school-wide norms and expectations; - 4.
 Be responsible for my materials, school property and computer equipment; - 5.
 Accept responsibility and consequences for my behavior.

-I have read the handbook and reviewed it with my child, and I agree to the terms of this compact and understand that if I do not adhere to the terms, my child's placement at Drew Charter School may be jeopardized.
+I have received this Handbook and compact and reviewed it with my child.
+My child and I agree to the terms of this Handbook and compact and understand that if we do not adhere to the terms, my child's placement at Drew Charter School may be jeopardized.

 Signature Section:

 Parent or Guardian Name

 Home Number Cell Number:

 Email:

-lian

-Date
+Signature of Parent or Guardian Date

 Student Name

-Signature of Student
+Signature of Student Date

-Date

-Grade Homeroom/Advisor
+Grade Homeroom/Advisor ·

-Address
+Teacher Name Date

-Signature of Teacher
+Signature of Teacher Date

-Date